 There is no standard formula because custom homes and cottages vary greatly in terms of size, configuration, finishes, etc. If you were to purchase a car, each one on the lot would have a different price based on the size, gas mileage, trim package… I can bet you would find a significant price range between models (and brands)!

-Currently, the starting cost for most new builds is in and around the $250 per square foot range – not including land.
-However, in our experience, by the time our clients add in a few upgrades, most custom builds will fall into the $275-$325 per square foot range, with some going up in price from there depending on how complicated the design is and what type of finishes are being used.
+Currently, the starting cost for most new builds is in and around the $400 per square foot range— not including land, of course.
+However, in our experience, by the time our clients add in a few upgrades, most custom builds will fall between the $425-$500 per square foot range, with some going up in price from there depending on how complicated the design is and what type of finishes are being used.

-What are the biggest factors that affect pricing?
+What are the biggest factors that impact pricing?

-There are some considerations that you can keep in mind to help have a rough estimate as to where your costs may end up.
+There are some considerations that you can keep in mind to help provide a rough estimate as to where your costs may end up.

-If you’re starting with a really complex design, filled with lots of jogs and complex roof lines, it’s almost impossible to end up with a home or cottage that fits into a low price per square foot.
+If you’re starting with a really complex design, filled with lots of jogs and intricate rooflines, it’s almost impossible to end up with a home or cottage that fits into a low price per square foot.

 By keeping a simpler footprint (which can still have great curb appeal and a great feel to it), you can have a substantial impact on the end cost per square foot.

 The different finishes available for custom homes today are endless.
 What’s important to know is that there’s a huge price range in every choice you make for the products that will end up in your dream home or cottage.